flenter/django-hyves/README.rst

-A port of the php library genus for the (dutch) social network site Hyves
+A port of the php library genus (http://code.google.com/p/genusapis/) for the (Dutch) social network site Hyves

 It consists of 3 parts: